 Baptist Children's Home Discount: OBU makes possible an education for those young people who are dependents of the Arkansas Baptist Children's Home and Family Ministries residential programs.
 A combination of federal and state aid and university discount are combined to cover all room, board, tuition, and activity fees.
-In order to qualify for the discount, a student must present along with their application for admission a letter of support from the Director of the Arkansas Baptist Children's Home and Family Ministries, outlining a four-year commitment of tangible support of the student through such things as the purchase of books and other materials, as well as a regular financial allowance.
-The discount may not exceed 8 semesters.
+In order to qualify for the discount, a student must present along with their application for admission documentation of dependency status and a letter of support from the Director of the Arkansas Baptist Children's Home and Family Ministries, outlining a four-year commitment of tangible support of the student through such things as the purchase of books and other materials, as well as a regular financial allowance.
+The discount may not exceed 8 semesters and is awarded at the discretion of the Director of Student Financial Services.
 The discount may be withdrawn in the event that a student ceases to receive support from Arkansas Baptist Children's Home and Family Ministries.

-International Missionaries (SBC) Dependent Discount: Dependent students of current or former missionaries who are eligible to receive the International Mission Board Post-Secondary Education Allowance will be eligible to receive from Ouachita a discount equal to \$5,400 per year, plus an additional \$1,000 in minister's child discount.
-Because of this commitment by Ouachita, missionary dependents are not eligible for scholarships from the university in conjunction with this discount, except for the Legacy Award and scholarships awarded by the individual Schools.
+International Missionaries (SBC) Dependent Discount: Dependent students of current or former missionaries who are eligible to receive the International Mission Board Post-Secondary Education Allowance will be eligible to receive from Ouachita a discount equal to \$2,500 per year, plus an additional \$1,000 in minister's child discount.
 Families are encouraged to complete the Free Application for Federal Student Aid to determine eligibility for federal aid programs-including grants, work-study, and student loans.

-Minister's Child and Spouse Discount: Available to the dependent children and wives of active, retired, or deceased ministers of Southern Baptist Churches and current associational missionaries; dependent children and spouses of full-time Ministers of Music, Education, Youth, Outreach and Recreation; dependent children and spouses of those personnel employed by the Arkansas Baptist State Convention (ABSC) Office who occupy positions that require ABSC Executive Board approval; and dependent children and spouses of chaplains who are endorsed by the North American Mission Board of the Southern Baptist Convention.
+Minister's Child and Spouse Discount: Available to the dependent children and wives of active, retired, or deceased ministers of Southern Baptist Churches and current associational missionaries; dependent children and spouses of full-time Ministers of Music, Education, Youth, Outreach and Recreation; dependent children and spouses of those personnel employed by the Arkansas Baptist State

+Convention (ABSC) Office who occupy positions that require ABSC Executive Board approval; and dependent children and spouses of chaplains who are endorsed by the North American Mission Board of the Southern Baptist Convention.
 The amount of the discount is \$1,000 per year.